EKG or Cardiographic Technician

 The online EKG technician program offered by Tyler Junior College gives participants an in-depth understanding of the anatomy and physiology of the heart and medical disease processes and terminology.

 Participants also learn about ethical and legal issues related to patient contact, electrocardiography, and echocardiography.
-Through this program, learners gain an introduction to the components, use, and proper functioning of an EKG machine.
+This program introduces learners to the components, use, and proper functioning of an EKG machine.

 By completing this program, students learn how to correctly place 12-lead electrodes and practice other important techniques for conducting a successful EKG.
 Upon completion of this program, participants will be prepared to sit for a national certification exam and function as EKG technicians in medical facilities.